Asia-Pacific Film Festival

 The Asia-Pacific Film Festival (abbreviated APFF) is an annual film festival hosted by the Federation of Motion Picture Producers in Asia-Pacific (FPA).
 The festival was first held in Tokyo, Japan, in 1954.

 History

 The festival was first held in Tokyo, Japan, in 1954 as the Southeast Asian Film Festival (AFF).
 In addition to Japan, Hong Kong, the Federation of Malaya, the Philippines, Taiwan, and Thailand participated.
-The festival was subsequently held in a different country each year, and its name was changed to the Asia-Pacific Film Festival.
+The festival was subsequently held in a different country each year, and its name was changed to the Asia-Pacific Film Festival by its 28th edition in 1983.
 From 1972 to 1976, the film festival was temporarily run as a non competition film market, after acknowledging the over heating of competitions surrounding prizes by member states.